Eugene Higgins

 Eugene Higgins (1860 – 1948) was the rich heir to a carpet-making business, known as a bon vivant, sportsman, and philanthropist.
-A bachelor, when he died in 1948, his estate went to establish the Higgins Trust, at that time, the eleventh largest of its kind in the USA.
+A bachelor when he died in 1948, his estate went to establish the Higgins Trust, at that time, the eleventh largest of its kind in the United States.

 Background

 Eugene Higgins was born on January 14, 1860, in New York City.
 His parents were Elias Smith Higgins (1815–1889), a carpet manufacturer who made a fortune with "labor-saving devices," and Emma Louise Baldwin (1827–1890).
 In 1882, he graduated from Columbia University, where he was a classmate of future Columbia president Nicholas Murray Butler.

 Career

 Higgins never worked for a living, though he did maintain a private office at 50 Union Square East.
-In 1908, his steam yacht the Varuna wrecked off the Madeira Islands; he received a medal for saving lives of several guests aboard.
+In 1908, his steam yacht the Varuna wrecked off the Madeira Islands; he received a medal for saving the lives of several guests aboard.

 A sportsman, Higgins won the 1890 American fencing championship and was a proficient golfer, hunter, fisherman, and yachtsman.
 He maintained a townhouse on Fifth Avenue in New York City and a country house in Morristown, New Jersey.

+In 1897 he commissioned the 1573 ton steam yacht 'Varuna' from A. & J. Inglis, designed by George Lennox Watson, a sister ship to SY 'Mayflower' (for Ogden Goelet) and SY 'Nahma' (for Robert Goelet).

-In 1910, he ran into trouble with customers officials.
+In 1910, he ran into trouble with customs officials.
 In 1932, the United States Supreme Court ruled that Higgins was "not entitled to deduct for Federal income purposes the expenses of managing his securities in 1932 and 1933."